 Imagine that you decide to enter a half marathon race with lots of elevation and tricky descents but yet you have only trained on flat roads.
 Chances are that you will develop cramp during the race.

-The main characteristics of cramps due to muscle imbalance or weakness:
+Signs that you are suffering from cramps due to muscle imbalance or weakness:

 There are a few other reasons which also cause running cramps.